 “But what if we don’t make it?”
 I thought.
 The idea of a conventional “career” always seemed foreign to me for some reason.
-The over-arching theme of creativity in my life, instilled by world class father, child psychologist, and our Director of Operations, Don Schlunt, demanded that I choose a career where I can express myself and make things exist that do not exist yet (aka:creation).
+The over-arching theme of creativity in my life, instilled by world class father, child psychologist, and former Director of Operations of HealthSavor, Don Schlunt (Rest In Peace 1953-2019), demanded that I choose a career where I can express myself, make a positive impact, and make things exist that do not exist yet (aka:creation).
 I thought about all of the different major careers that I was aware of, and nothing really clicked.
 I considered a few different things, as I knew I could do the job, but would it sustain my restless creative energy?

 Poking around on the internet, it is easy to come across miracle natural health claims.
 My first experiences with these articles and blog posts were met with skepticism but intense curiosity.
 Apricot pits killing tumor cells, Gerson Therapy, THC killing cancer, the philosophies of Traditional Chinese Medicine, Ayurveda, and so many more new ideas flooding in so fast.
 I was kind of surprised by how stoked my curiosity and inner fire was after reading all of the claims, conspiracies, conflicts of interest in research, etc..
 I had a feeling that at least 60% of what I was reading was false or embellished.